 General questions and complaints

-If you believe we have breached the Privacy Act or the APPs or mishandled your personal information, please contact us.
+If you believe we have breached the Privacy Act or the APPs or mishandled your personal information, you may contact us.
 For us to investigate your complaint, we prefer that you make your complaint in writing.
 Please explain your complaint and give us your contact details.
-If you do not provide enough information, the Executive Director may not be able to fully investigate and respond to your complaint.
+If you do not provide enough information, we may not be able to fully investigate and respond to your complaint.

 We will acknowledge your concern or complaint if you provide your contact details.
-The Executive Director will try to respond within 30 calendar days.
+We will try to respond within 30 calendar days.
 We will let you know if we cannot respond within this time.

 How to contact us